Orange County Holocaust Oral History Project

 Angela Kraus and Robert Zepfel

-Support the Digitization Project
+Support Digitization Projects

 A gift of $500 or more will be recognized with a digital bookplate and recognition note added to the electronic record of one oral history interview.
 Your bookplate will provide an enduring testament to your support and the incredible history being preserved.